alexstyl/contactstore/docs/fetch_contacts.md

+All fetch operations in ContactStore come from the `ContactStore#fetchContacts()` function.
+The function creates a [Flow](https://developer.android.com/kotlin/flow) which will emit the contacts requested.
+This Flow never completes and will continue emitting as soon as an update to the contacts is detected.

 Each contact in ContactStore comes with some basic information, such as their contact ID, their display name and whether they are starred or not.